ryanckulp/speedrail/README.md

 ```

 ## Contributing
-anyone is welcome to submit a pull request with improvements of any kind.
+anyone is welcome to submit a PR with improvements of any kind.